tonytins/cstdotnet/README.md

 See working example on [.NET Fiddle](https://dotnetfiddle.net/ecKb2h).

-In production, CST files were used in The Sims Online to provide translations.
+In production, CST files were used in The Sims Online (TSO) to provide translations.
 Each translation was split into their respective directories:

-- ``uitext/english.dir/misc/_154_miscstrings.cst``
+- ``uitext/english.dir/_154_miscstrings.cst``
-- ``uitext/swedish.dir/misc/_154_miscstrings.cst``
+- ``uitext/swedish.dir/_154_miscstrings.cst``

 Sixam.CST only provides the basic parsing functionality.